bschollnick/QuickBBS/docs/design documents/frontend_design.md

 - **Scripting / interactive files.** A way for content in the tree to do something when viewed, adding interactivity beyond static display.
-- **Uploads, with per-file ownership.** Prerequisite for accepting content through the application rather than out-of-band (§1.6).
+- **Uploads, with per-file ownership.** Prerequisite for accepting content through the application rather than out-of-band (Section 1.6).

-The first two trace back to the QuickBBS lineage (§1.3): a bulletin board was a place people *did* things, not only a place files were served from.
+The first two trace back to the QuickBBS lineage (Section 1.3): a bulletin board was a place people *did* things, not only a place files were served from.
 These would bring some of that back in an HTML-era form.